landerwells/shire_blocker/WORKLOG.md

 ## Next Priority Tasks
 - Due to current architectural constraints, starting a block does not cause blacklisted sites to actually get blocked.
 This is because of the one-way message sending of the current bridge design.
 If this were changed to be a multi-directional, it would potentially eliminate this issue.
 It is worth looking.
 - Maybe locking persistence first
-- Scheduling?
-- Add a way to pass a config file into the daemon to start it
 - Write unit and integration tests for almost every use case for more efficient workflow

 ## Future Features